Suwa Shrine (Nagasaki): Festivals

 Like most Shinto shrines, every year thousands of people visit Suwa Shrine to pray for peace and prosperity.
-The Shrine is also the main destination in Nagasaki for events such as Shichi-Go-San and the coming-of-age festival.
+The Shrine is also the main destination in Nagasaki for events such as Shichi-Go-San and the coming-of-age day ceremonies.

 Suwa Shrine is also the host to many annual festivals.
 These festivals serve the joint purpose of honoring the kami, providing a sense of community for shrine worshipers, and providing exposure and income for the shrine itself.
-Some of these festivals are typical to all major Shinto shrines in Japan, but some are unique to Suwa shrine.
+Some of these festivals are typical to all major Shinto shrines in Japan, but some are unique to Suwa Shrine.